dfinity/motoko/src/Structure.md

  * `idllib/`

-   Kitchen-sink of `didc` related files.
+   Kitchen-sink of Candid related files.
 Yet to be split up.

  * `lsp/`